Hello and welcome to my food illustration blog and illustrated travel journal!

 Chronicling Stories through Food and Travel Illustration

-The first series I launched on my blog is called Illustrated Middle Eastern Recipes, and it’s done in collaboration with my dear husband.
-My hubby and I are two avid foodies and truly curious nomads, who love to explore interesting culinary cuisines and distant world cultures.
+The first series to be launched on my blog is called Illustrated Middle Eastern Recipes, and it is done in collaboration with my dear husband, who is an expert on Middle Eastern food, in addition to his native Italian cuisine.
+Both hailing from multi-cultural roots, my hubby and I are two avid foodies and truly curious nomads, who love to explore interesting culinary cuisines and distant world cultures.
 That’s why the tagline reads: “Food Stories by a Multi-Cultural Couple.”

 This series was followed by three more main blog categories that highlight anecdotes from the 20+ countries I have been to across Europe, Asia, the Middle East and North Africa, and they are: Illustrated Travel Stories, Illustrated Women Who Can, and Illustrated Italian Recipes.